 For example, let’s say you wrote a blog post on how to start a money-making blog.
 The next piece of content you can make is an infographic to share with your Pinterest audience.
 This can be another way to promote your content and lead them to more in-depth information.

 You can also turn the blog post into a carousel for Instagram, a quick informational video, or a thread on your Twitter feed.

 Related Post: 10 Helpful Apps for Content Creators to Download

 Create a Realistic Schedule

-Another way to stay consistent is by setting up a realistic schedule you can follow.
 Although some people may post on their blog multiple times per week, that doesn’t mean you have to do the same.
-Everyone’s lifestyle is different and you have to figure out what schedule would work best and what your goals are for your blog.
+Everyone’s lifestyle is different and you have to figure out what would work best and what your goals are.

 There’s no perfect number for you to post each week or month, however, you don’t want to put too much on your plate and then end up not posting at all.